Cora Pearl

 The Delaunay

-The Delaunay is a stately Central European-style café-restaurant that wouldn’t look out of place in Bavaria or Vienna, and comes with the food to match: schnitzels, tarte flambée, sausages, strudel… they’re all here.
-They also run special menus for the theatre, but if you’re especially strapped for time, you can always nip by their takeaway counter for traditional sweet and savoury pastries.
+The Delaunay is a stately, European-styled grand café-restaurant that wouldn’t look out of place in Bavaria or Vienna, and comes with the food to match: schnitzels, tarte flambée, sausages, strudel… they’re all here.
+As you’d expect, The Delaunay makes good on its roots with an excellent afternoon tea – possibly the best value in London.
+There are also special menus for pre-theatre dining, but if you’re especially strapped for time, you can always nip by the takeaway counter on the corner for traditional sweet and savoury pastries, or a drop of wine come the evening.

 Parsons

 Oyster spots generally shuck.
 But Parsons is an adorable, date-worthy little eatery coming to you from the team behind The 10 Cases (another great restaurant and wine bar, just across the road).
-Tucked away on Endell Street, it’s a little oasis in the madness of Covent Garden, with intimate, tightly-packed tables, beautifully-cooked seafood and plenty of wine to settle in to an evening with.
+Tucked away on Endell Street, it’s a little oasis in the crowded madness of Covent Garden, with intimate, tightly-packed tables, beautifully cooked seafood and plenty of wine to settle in to an evening with.

 Kebab Queen